giros-dit/vnx-kubespray/tutorial_kubespray/ansible/kubespray/docs/calico.md

 Refer to Project Calico section [Using host-local IPAM](https://docs.projectcalico.org/reference/cni-plugin/configuration#using-host-local-ipam) for further information.

-### Optional : Disable CNI logging to disk

-Calico CNI plugin logs to /var/log/calico/cni/cni.log and to stderr. stderr of CNI plugins can be found in the logs of container runtime.

-You can disable Calico CNI logging to disk by setting `calico_cni_log_file_path: false`.

 ## eBPF Support

 Calico supports eBPF for its data plane see [an introduction to the Calico eBPF Dataplane](https://www.projectcalico.org/introducing-the-calico-ebpf-dataplane/) for further information.